 Committee on Housing and Community Development, which shall concern itself with public policy involving the preservation, creation, and rehabilitation of housing in the city, including public housing programs.
 The committee is charged with evaluation of policies and programs of the city to ensure an adequate supply of affordable housing to advocate toward the goal of safe, decent, and affordable housing for all Boston residents.
-The committee shall also concern itself with promoting equal and fair access to housing for all residents, regardless of race, color, national origin, national ancestry, creed, sex, sexual orientation, gender identity and expression, age or disability.
-The committee shall exercise oversight with respect to the housing policies and programs of the Boston Redevelopment Authority, the Department of Neighborhood Development, Boston Housing Authority, the Boston Housing Center, and the Fair Housing Commission.
+The committee shall also concern itself with promoting equal and fair access to housing for all residents, regardless of race, color, national origin, national ancestry, creed, sex, sexual orientation, gender identity and expression, age, or disability.
+The committee shall concern itself with the care and well-being of residents experiencing homelessness and with issues relating to homeless shelters.
+The committee shall exercise oversight with respect to the housing policies and programs of the Boston Redevelopment Authority, the Department of Neighborhood Development, Boston Housing Authority, the Boston Housing Center, the Fair Housing Commission and the Emergency Shelter Commission.

-Committee on Jobs, Wages and Workforce Development, which shall concern itself with the economic development of the city through employment opportunities, fair working conditions, and workforce development.
+Committee on Labor, Workforce, and Economic Development, which shall concern itself with the economic empowerment of our neighborhoods through employment opportunities, fair working conditions, and workforce development.
+The Committee shall concern itself with diversifying the City's workforce and ensuring equity in the City's procurement processes.
 The committee shall concern itself with policy issues affecting Boston's workforce across all sectors.
 The committee shall also concern itself with issues related to organized labor and members of public and private collective bargaining units, including, but not limited to wages and hours, standards and statistics, job creation and retention, occupational health and safety, and the development of employment opportunities and training programs.
-The committee shall also concern itself with the creation and growth of small business, entrepreneurship, and the innovation economy.
-The committee shall work to support thriving neighborhood commercial districts, including streamlining permitting and licensing, increasing access to labor and workforce development, and fostering community economic development.
-The committee shall exercise oversight with respect to the Main Streets Program, Boston Employment Commission, Consumer Affairs & Licensing Department, Boston Licensing Board, Boston

-Redevelopment Authority, Boston Redevelopment Authority Contract Compliance Office, Boston Resident Jobs Policy, Consumer Affairs and Licensing Department, Department of Neighborhood Development, Office of Business Development, Office of Jobs and Community Services, Office of Workforce Development, Office of Labor Relations, and Small and Local Business Enterprise Office, Inspectional Services Department, Office of Food Initiatives, Food Truck Program, Small and Local Business Enterprise Office, Zoning Board of Appeals, and Boston Fire Department Fire Prevention Division.
+The committee shall exercise oversight with respect to Boston Employment Commission, Boston Planning and Development Agency Empowerment Zones, Boston Redevelopment Authority Contract Compliance Office, Boston Resident Jobs Policy, Department of Neighborhood Development, Office of Business Development, Office of Jobs and Community Services, Office of Workforce Development, Office of Labor Relations, Inspectional Services Department, Zoning Board of Appeals, and Boston Fire Department Fire Prevention Division.